 CRA Business Account Benefits

-If you are a small business owner or a business owner in general, the CRA account allows you to access lot’s of information relating to your business including tax returns for GST/HST, business payroll deductions, corporate income taxes, excise duty, excise tax, information returns, and lots more.
+If you are a small business owner or a business owner in general, the CRA my account allows you to access lots of useful information relating to your business including:

 Your social insurance number [SIN number]